Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 3. Can alerts be closed?

 **Passes Testing:** The below images show an Alert before and after a user clicks on it.
-The alert closes due to a JavaScript function that is ran `onClick`.
+The alert closes due to a JavaScript function that is run `onClick`.

 <details><summary>Alert - Open</summary><img src="officechampion/static/assets/images/docs/manual_testing/alert1.png" alt="Alert Click 1"></details>